mysociety/fixmystreet/customising/integration.md

      <strong>reports are injected directly into the back-end</strong>
      <br>
-     so staff don't have to copy-and-paste from emails &mdash; furthermore, if the body returns its own reference then FixMyStreet can publish it
+     so staff don't have to copy-and-paste from emails &mdash; furthermore, if the body returns its own reference for the report, then FixMyStreet can publish it
   </li>
   <li>
      <strong>status changes on the back-end propogate to FixMyStreet</strong>